 Skip to main content

-Teaming with J. T. Ellison, Coulter launched another thriller series - A BRIT IN THE FBI - this one with a strong international flavor, reminiscent of James Bond at his best.
-The six books in the series have been hailed by critics as "hair-raising and "unputdownable."
-Her reason for closing down the series was she couldn't think of any more flamboyant ways to try to kill the lead characters.
+Teaming with J. T. Ellison, Coulter wrote an international thriller series called A BRIT IN THE FBI -- reminiscent of James Bond at his best (very best).
+Another pleasing fact, critics have called the series "hair-raising and "unputdownable," two adjectives that continue to make both Coulter and Ellison smile really big.
+Her reason for closing down the series was she couldn't think of any more unique and flamboyant ways to try to kill Nicholas and Mike, the lead characters.

 Q & A with Catherine Coulter